HardlyDifficult/Tutorials/Chapter6.md

    - Add an Animation Track for the Evil Cloud
      - Add an Animation Clip for CloudLevel2Entrance.
      - Update the speed if needed.
-   - Add Activation Tracks for the Hammers, Ladders, and LevelManager.
+   - Add Activation Tracks for the Hammers, Ladders, and LevelController.
      - Time them to start near the end of the animation.
      - And end at the end of the timeline.
-   - Then disable the Hammers, Ladders, and LevelManager.
+   - Then disable the Hammers, Ladders, and LevelController.

 <br>Create the outro Timeline: